 Involves parents in their child's activities and performance and communicates clearly with them.

-Ensures that cooperative education employers abide by Child Labor laws as they apply to the cooperative education program.
+Requires that cooperative education employers abide by Child Labor laws as they apply to the cooperative education program.

 Assists in the development of partnerships with postsecondary institutions and apprenticeship programs for the development and implementation of high school to postsecondary education including registered apprenticeship programs.